Diabetes-friendly "Almost" Sugar-Free Chocolate Chunk Cookies

 - Let cool and enjoy!

 I'm not 100% sure about the exact carb count of these, but the entire recipe should have a net carb count of 57 grams - that's for the entire batch.
-I got 16 cookies out of this, so that's just over 3.5 g of net carbs per cookie!
-Also, there's 72.6 grams of protein in the whole batch, which breaks down to roughly 4.5 g of protein per cookie.
+I got 16 cookies out of this, so that's just over 3.5 g of net carbs per cookie (Note: the 3/18/21 revision should have less)!
+Also, there's 72.6 grams of protein in the whole batch (the 3/18/21 revision will have less protein if you use Carbquik), which breaks down to roughly 4.5 g of protein per cookie.
 There's also somewhere between 30 and 40g of dietary fiber in the batch (already accounted for in the net carbs).

 I should mention, however, that the Hershey's sugar free bars contain a LOT of sugar alcohols, so if your diabetes is sensitive to those, this might not be the recipe for you.
 I'd suggest maybe adding some cocoa powder to the dough instead of chocolate chunks to create chocolate flavored cookies instead?
 You'd have to experiment to see how that would work.